IloBe/RL_Quadcopter_master/README.md

 ```
 conda create -n quadcop python=3.6 matplotlib numpy pandas ipykernel keras
 ```

 additional comments for activation

  - on e.g. DOS shell:
     - To activate this environment, use:<br>
       activate quadcop

-    - To deactivate an active environment, use:<br>
-      deactivate

  - for power-users using bash, you must source